Tom Slick Research Award in Consciousness recipient has MSF-funded research published in prestigious journal Science

 Being a scientist is often glamorized in popular culture.
 Some of this is not far from the truth - when you make an exciting discovery, it really is exciting!
 And the hard work that goes on behind the scenes can also be very engaging and satisfying.
 But for the scientist, this is also the way you make your living - pay your rent or mortgage, buy groceries, save up to send your children to university, buy holiday gifts for your family and friends, and so on.
 Part of being a scientist inevitably involves trying to secure funding, and since the funding often ends up (at least in part) contributing to your salary, it can have a big impact not only on the research, but also on the life of the researcher.

 For the final year of my PhD research I had been awarded an NRSA fellowship from the National Institutes of Health.
-While these fellowships are prestigious and highly competitive, they do not pay particularly well.
+While these fellowships are prestigious and highly competitive, the stipend is only intended to support one person.
 By then we had three children and I was concerned that we would not be able to make it, even with what my wife earned as a freelance simultaneous interpreter.
 I was already in my first year of overtime and at that point the research had not met with any great success.
-I had invested so much hard work and had put such a strain on my family and my marriage to get to this point , and I started to worry that I was going to watch the project run aground, because in the end I knew I would have to put my family first and start looking for a job.
+I had invested a lot of hard work in order to get to this point, but I started to worry that I was going to watch the project run aground because in the end I knew I would have to put my family first and start looking for a job.

 Aaron Schurger, PhDWith special thanks from my wife, Corinne, and our children Adrien, Juliette, and Sonia